vmware-archive/lobot/README.md

     ---
     app_name: # a short name for your application
-    app_user: # the user created to run your CI process
     git_location: # The location of your remote git repository which Jenkins will poll and pull from on changes.
     basic_auth:
     - username: # The username you will use to access the Jenkins web interface